Rental Property Management Townsville

 Some of the things that make vacancies decrease include:

-- Timing the period of leases so that renewals happen at times of strong demand in the market.
+- Timing the period of leases so that renewals happen at times of strong property rentals demand in the market.
 For example – if you allow a lease to expire at a time of year when there are fewer applicants looking for a place to live – you have less bargaining power with those who do apply – AND there is a strong chance of no applications at all – giving you an empty building.

 - Measuring what actually works in terms of attracting tenancy applications.
 And then applying this knowledge to keep vacancies low.
-Everything from getting advertisements and Internet listings current and attractive to responding quickly and efficiently to the people who enquire about them.
+Everything from getting advertisements and internet listings current and attractive to responding quickly and efficiently to the people who enquire about them.
 If a property manager is hard for you [as a landlord] to contact – imagine how much trouble a prospective tenant will have.

 Some things that make vacancies increase include: